Bennotsi-MTG/Doomsday-Codex/articles/Ritual_one.md

 and the 4 life paid is fine in this situation.
-The problem with this pile is it requires the use of the Petal to cast AoI, meaning they'll have a turn to find something like Reclamation Sage for the blowout†.
+The problem with this pile is it requires the use of the Petal to cast AoI, meaning they'll have a turn to find something like Reclamation Sage for the blowout.

 You could build [LED, AoI, LED, GP, LM] and use the Brainstorm in hand to kick things off next turn.
 This doesn't require